brunoroque06/brunoroque06.github.io/_pages/code-mastery.md

 - Don't Repeat Yourself (DRY): a duplication of code, or any other task, represents a missed opportunity for automation/abstraction.
 - A developer should be consistent: if something is done in a certain way, all similar things should be done in the same way.
 Conventions should be followed, and every team should have one.
 - You Aren't Gonna Need It (Yagni): a feature should not be build until it is needed.
 The first argument for Yagni is that while we may now think we need this presumptive feature, it's likely that we will be wrong.
 There are 4 main costs when a not needed feature is built: build cost, delay cost (delaying other important features), carry cost (integration), repair cost (in case it was a right feature after all, but built wrong).
 Yagni only applies to capabilities built into the software to support a presumptive feature, it does not apply to effort to make the software easier to modify.
-- Design decisions should be enforced with structure over convention.
+- Design decisions should be enforced with structure, that force compliance, over convention.
 - Optimization should only be performed after the code is working as intended: "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth.
-- Builds should be a one step process.
+- Builds/Tests should be a one step process.
-- Safeties should not be overridden, like turning off certain compiler warnings, ignoring failing tests, etc.
+- Safeties should not be overridden, e.g. turning off certain compiler warnings, ignoring failing tests.
 - Abstractions outlive implementations, and are more worthy of time investment.

 ## Classes